 Curly hair needs protein and moisture to maintain a good structure.
 Rice water is known to strengthen hair from within flatten the cubicle and promote hair growth.
 With regular rice water treatments, you can enhance the condition of your hair.
 Check out my post on how to do a rice water rinse when you have curly or wavy hair.

 Where to buy products curly girl method products in the UK?

 Where can I buy curly girl products in the UK?
-As part of my Curly Girl Method Quick Start Guide in the UK I have listed in above photos products that can be found in UK supermarket and drugstores like Boots and Superdrug.
+As part of my Curly Girl Method Quick Start Guide in the UK, I have listed in the above photos products that can be found in UK supermarkets and drugstores like Boots and Superdrug.
 There are also some websites and new brands that are cropping up in the UK.
 I am always excited to try new products as I go along.
 Take a look at these products and websites for more help.

 More Curly Girl reading

 Curly girl product reviews for further reading